sensu/sensu-docs/content/sensu-go/5.16/api/silenced.md

 ### `/silenced/:silenced` (DELETE) {#silencedsilenced-delete}

-The `/silenced/:silenced` API endpoint provides HTTP DELETE access to delete a silencing entry by silencing entry `name`.
+The `/silenced/:silenced` API endpoint provides HTTP DELETE access to delete a silencing entry (specified by the silencing entry name).

 #### EXAMPLE {#silencedsilenced-delete-example}

-In the following example, querying the `/silenced/:silenced` API to delete the the silencing entry named `linux:check-cpu` results in a successful 204 No Content response.
+In the following example, querying the `/silenced/:silenced` API to delete the the silencing entry named `linux:check-cpu` results in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \